Skip to content

 Notes

-• For per-light processing, use For Each Light inside NPR Tree instead.
+• For per-light processing, use For Each Light in the NPR Tree

 Entry